singh-man/books/crackingTheCoding/16_moderate.md

 10	}
 11
 12	/*   Subtract two  numbers  by negating b  and  adding  them*/ 13	int minus(int a,  int b)  {
 14		return a + negate(b);
 15	}
 ```
 The negation of the value k is implemented by adding -1 k times.
-Observe that this will take O(k)time.
+Observe that this will take O(k) time.

 If optimizing is something  we value here, we can try to get a to zero faster.
 (For this explanation, we'll assume that a is positive.)
 To do this, we can first reduce a by 1, then 2, then 4, then 8, and so on.
 We'll call this value de1ta.
 We want a to reach exactly zero.
-When reducinga by the next de1 ta would change the sign of a, we reset delta back to 1 and repeat the process.
+When reducinga by the next de1ta would change the sign of a, we reset delta back to 1 and repeat the process.

 For example:
 ```